tectonic-typesetting/tectonic-ci-support/README.md

 [`cross`]: https://github.com/cross-rs/cross

+See the `README.md` in the `custom-cross` subdirectory for more information.

 ## Custom `cross` images

 As a less weird thing, we need to create custom images used by [`cross`] to build Tectonic.
 Scripts to create them are in the `cross-images/` directory.

+See the `README.md` in the `cross-images` subdirectory for more information.
+That file documents the workflow for attempting your own cross-compilation of Tectonic.

 ## Old stuff